Cartoonist: Editorial cartoons

 The English satirist and editorial cartoonist William Hogarth, who emerged in the 18th century, poked fun at contemporary politics and customs; illustrations in such style are often referred to as "Hogarthian".
 Following the work of Hogarth, editorial/political cartoons began to develop in England in the latter part of the 18th century under the direction of its great exponents, James Gillray and Thomas Rowlandson, both from London.
 Gillray explored the use of the medium for lampooning and caricature, calling the king (George III), prime ministers and generals to account, and has been referred to as the father of the political cartoon.
+Emerging in 1841, Punch magazine coined the term "cartoon" in its modern sense as a humorous illustration.
+Artists at Punch included John Tenniel who, from 1850, contributed over two thousand cartoons over 50 years.